lucasrodes/whatstk/README.md

 The project was started in December 2016 by [lucasrodes](https://github.com/lucasrodes) and [albertaparicio](https://github.com/albertaparicio).

-:star: Please star our project if you found it interesting :smiley:!
+:star: Please star our project if you found it interesting to keep us motivated :smiley:!
 ### Installation

 First download the repo.